intissarMez/wakanda-studio/installation.md

 <img src="img/model-designer-addDataclass-2.png" />

-2 - I add an attribute called `superhero` that has as type a collection of `Superhero`
+2 - I add an attribute called `superhero` that has, as type, a collection of `Superhero`

 <img src="img/model-designer-addrelationship.png" />